plumed/plumed2/src/pycv/README.md

 The PYCV module for PLUMED 2
 ====================================

-Enable the implementation of PLUMED collective variables (CVs) and functions in the Python language.
+Enable the implementation of collective variables (CVs) and functions in the Python language.

 Advantages of using PYCV over standard development of CVs in C++ are: